jasonmacduffie/isles-of-maga/races.md

 ### Subraces

-Among Humans, there are four subraces.
-Hammerkins are the most populous, but all subraces are fairly significant in Maga.
+Among Humans, there are two subraces (excluding Halflings and Dwarves).
+Hammerkins are more populous, but Northwatches are certainly not uncommon.

 #### Hammerkins